prividentity/PrivateIdentity-Oldd/Biometric-MFA-Microapp-Tutorial.md

 Using PostMan, we can send requests to the NodeJS server and utilize the option of sending the API key in the request payload.

 ![](https://github.com/openinfer/PrivateIdentity/blob/master/images/post-man-request-api-key.png)

+## Changing the Microapp Skin

+The microapp UI can be changed through the URL parameter `skin`.
+This means, if you want the design and the icons to change, you can use the URL parameter as follows: https://domain.com/index.htm?apiKey=XXXXXX&skin=1.
+The default value for the `skin` parameter is null.
+It accepts numeric values to denote the skin code.